Contemplating a bit of Uganda eco travel? Follow my journey to learn how to do it, where to go, and what you’ll see!

 The Lodge was built on expansive lakefront property, nestled into hills sloping down to a lake.
 Each hut is a short walk away from the main building, secluded in the lush greenery of the property.
 The huts are open and airy, with massive decks equipped with hammocks and lounge chairs ideal for watching the sunset over the lake.
 The beds are the stuff of fairytales, all draped in delicate canopies and complete with plush duvets and pillows.
 Reed woven baskets, mats, and wall hangings added a natural flair, unassuming and reflective of the natural beauty of the region.

-The decor here is comprised of a dreamy collection of African antiques, rich woods accented with succulent plants, and brilliant fuchsia bougainvillea flowers At night, the lodge is romantically lit by fireplaces, while the paths leading back to the huts are illuminated by lanterns.
-The food is as sophisticated as it is delicious, offering a different ethnic cuisine each night, boasting several courses rich in flavor and locally grown ingredients.
+The decor here is comprised of African antiques, rich woods and succulent plants.
+At night, the lodge is romantically lit by fireplaces.
+Paths leading back to the huts are softly illuminated by lanterns.
+The food is as sophisticated as it is delicious.
+The menu features different ethnic cuisine each night, boasting several courses rich in flavor and locally grown ingredients.

 The biggest attraction near to Papaya Lodge is Kibale National Park, famous for its chimpanzees.
-It is recommended to book permits ($150 USD) in advance.
-Particularly during high season, as these are limited.
+You should book permits ($150 USD) in advance.
+Particularly during high season, as these in high demand.
 The lodge can also arrange trips into the surrounding area including hikes to waterfalls, walks through a natural preserve, or an excursion into the local community.